Code-Institute-Submissions/ShoeShine/README.md

 #### colours

 - I have decided to use two main colours throughout the website, (#1F4068, #206A5D).
-I have chosen these colours because they match together well, it is easy on the eye, and shows the typography well.
-For the background I have chosen a grey, (#EBECF1) colour which makes the main two colours stand out well.
+I have chosen these colours because they complement each other well, it is easy on the eye, and shows the typography well.
+For the background I have chosen grey, which is neautrual (#EBECF1) therefore enhancing the two main colours.
-- The text on the website will be the two main colours, (#1F4068, #206A5D) when on the grey, (#EBECF1) background.
-When the background is the two main colours, (#1F4068, #206A5D) the text will be white, as it stands out and is eye catching.

 #### Typography